 There are many items that are required in IT disaster recovery (DR) plans -- some are location-specific but some are more generic.
-This article will discuss the top 10 items critical for the success of
+This article will discuss the top 10 items critical for the success of your IT disaster recovery plan.
+Organizations may differ on the priority or of these items, but they must exist somewhere within the DR plan.

 1. Disaster recovery plans must have an accurate communication or call list.
 Communicating with other employees is essential during a disaster.
 Some organizations use third-party vendor products such as Everbridge Inc. or MIR3 Inc. for this.
 Regardless of how you generate your call list, the list must be current.
 The list should have designated backups for each key individual and multiple contact information for them as well.
 If you are using a call tree, make sure that you have a loop back so that the last person on the list will confirm that the call was made.
 Also, someone should be designated as the communication list manager to monitor responses and contact backup staff as necessary.